Drjewellmd/MAGSBHO-AI-Safety-Prototype/README.md

 ---

 ## Human Validation (Virtual Analog Astronaut Missions)

-(UNCHANGED CONTENT — KEEP AS IS)
+The MAGSBHO system was validated in virtual analog astronaut crew simulations conducted through MMAARS (n≈45), designed to replicate isolated, confined, and extreme (I.C.E.) mission conditions.
+Scenarios included elevated stress, interpersonal conflict, and cognitive load to test system performance under realistic operational constraints.
+The ML governance model and TRIAD agents were evaluated on decision alignment, particularly in escalation scenarios.
+The system demonstrated consistent alignment with expected human oversight pathways, reinforcing its role as a governance-constrained, human-in-the-loop safety support system rather than an autonomous decision-maker.

 ---

-## Safety-Relevant Interpretation

-(UNCHANGED CONTENT — KEEP AS IS)

----

-## Limitations & Future Work

-(UNCHANGED CONTENT — KEEP AS IS)

----

 ## Future Work
 - will evaluate model predictions against human expert decisions in in-person analog astronaut missions to assess real-world reliability and safety alignment.
 - Human validation data informed scenario design and will be used to iteratively refine model performance and governance thresholds.

-- test cross-validation, uncertainty estimation, and robustness testing across larger datasets
+- test cross-validation, uncertainty estimation, and robustness testing across larger datasets to ensure reliability under distribution shift and high-risk conditions.”

 ---